University of South Dakota: Greek life

+There are several fraternities and sororities on campus.

 Homecoming – Dakota Days

 The homecoming tradition of Dakota Days started in 1914 under President Robert L. Slagle.
 In 2014, USD celebrated its 100th Dakota Days.

 Media

-Student media

-Through the Media and Journalism department, the University of South Dakota offers three opportunities for students to gain experience working with different media outlets: Coyote News, Coyote Radio, and The Volante.

 Coyote News

 In fall 2005, USD's Media & Journalism Department revived its weekly live 30-minute television newscast, Coyote News.
 It is entirely produced, directed & reported by USD students.
-The newscast airs Wednesdays at 5:00 PM with an encore broadcast at 6:00 PM on KYOT-TV, Cable Channel 21.
-The newscast can be viewed throughout Vermillion as well as numerous other cities in southeast South Dakota.
-Radio newscasts began airing Wednesdays at noon on KAOR-FM, 91.1 Coyote Radio.
-The 10 minute live radio newscast is entirely produced and reported by USD students.
-The individual stories and features of Coyote News Radio and TV can be viewed online.
-Coyote News Daily Updates can be viewed through social media and heard daily on Coyote Radio.
-The KYOT-TV and KAOR-FM studios are located in the Al Neuharth Media Center on USD's campus.

 Coyote Radio

 In 2011 KAOR FM was renamed Coyote Radio, following the University of South Dakota's decision to end the U. Campaign.
 The central on-campus headquarters for KAOR Radio is the Al Neuharth Media Center while the transmitter lies atop Slagle Hall on USD's campus.

 The Volante

 The Volante (Spanish for "steering wheel") has served as the campus newspaper since 1887.
-It is published every Wednesday morning during the school year.
-Managed entirely by students, The Volante prides itself on its editorial independence.
+Managed entirely by a staff of about 20 students in 2025, The Volante prides itself on its editorial independence.
 The paper has won numerous awards, including a number of Best of Show and Pacemakers.
 In October 2011 it was awarded its 8th Pacemaker Award, sometimes called the Pulitzer Prize of college journalism, by the Associated Collegiate Press.

-The paper includes news, sports, opinion and verve (arts and entertainment) sections.
-The paper also has a frequently updated website, which includes campus news, staff blogs and podcasts.
-The Volante generally maintains a staff of 50 students.